Skip to content

 Guppy diseases are one of the most common reasons beginner fishkeepers lose fish unexpectedly — and in most cases, the illness was preventable or treatable if caught early enough.

-The challenge is that guppies are small fish and their symptoms can be subtle at first.
-A guppy that is hiding more than usual, showing clamped fins, breathing faster than normal, or scratching against decorations is telling you something is wrong.
+The challenge in diagnosing guppy health problems is that guppies are small fish and their symptoms can be subtle at first.
+Sick guppies that are hiding more than usual, showing clamped fins, breathing faster than normal, or scratching against decorations is telling you something is wrong.
 By the time the signs become obvious — visible spots, rotting fins, bloating, or abnormal swimming — the disease has often already progressed significantly.

 Quick Navigation